-- A. A-frame signs are permitted only in front of businesses where the sidewalk is a minimum of five feet in width.
-The sign shall not obstruct or interfere with pedestrian traffic on the sidewalk and shall be located such that a minimum walkway clearance of five feet is maintained. - B. A-frame signs shall be removed from the sidewalk when the business it is advertising is closed. - C. Maximum area is 12 square feet per sign face. - D. Maximum size is 4 feet high by 3 feet wide. - E. A-frame signs shall not be permanently affixed to any object, structure or the ground. - F. A-frame signs shall be professionally constructed using one of the following materials: plastic, wood or metal suspended from a wire frame, wooden A-frame signs with open bases, or shaped silhouette signs made of plywood, metal, or similar wood-like material that can withstand various weather conditions. - G. Glass, breakable materials, paper, laminated paper, vinyl, plastic, PVC pipe frames, or illumination are not permitted materials for A-Frame Signs.
+- A. A-frame signs shall not obstruct or interfere with pedestrian traffic on the sidewalk. - B. A-frame signs shall be removed from the sidewalk when the business it is advertising is closed. - C. Maximum area is 12 square feet per sign face. - D. Maximum size is four feet high by three feet wide. - E. A-frame signs shall not be permanently affixed to any object, structure or the ground. - F. A-frame signs shall be professionally constructed using one of the following materials: plastic, wood or metal suspended from a wire frame, wooden A-frame signs with open bases, or shaped silhouette signs made of plywood, metal, or similar wood-like material that can withstand various weather conditions. - G. Glass, breakable materials, paper, laminated paper, vinyl, plastic, PVC pipe frames, or illumination are not permitted materials for A-Frame Signs.